-Legal Framework, objectives, and coordination with macroeconomic policies Principle Implementation Paragraphs 13 and 14, which detail the withdrawal/distribution arrangements for the Fund.
+Principle Implementation Paragraphs 13 and 14, which detail the withdrawal/distribution arrangements for the Fund.
 These include in brief: The Committee will establish and revise from time to time, an Investment Policy consistent with this MOU, upon the advice of the Investment Adviser(s).
 The Investment Policy will indicate the investment strategy of the Fund and will be monitored according to industry standard benchmarks.
 The Investment Adviser(s) will report on the investment strategy at least quarterly.
 The Committee will establish and revise, from time to time a Distribution Policy consistent with this MOU.
 Both the Investment Policy and the Distribution Policy will ensure that investments of the Fund and Distributions are consistent with objectives.
-The Committee has the overall final decision on funding/distribution as per Paragraph 5.2 of the MOU which states that: the Fund will begin Distributions when the Committee determines that the Fund has reached a Current Value that the Committee considers feasible to provide the Government of the Republic of Nauru with a source of revenue to replace revenue reductions of any naturally based resource stream.
-All distribution must follow the framework and procedure in Paragraph 14 of the MOU with all donors represented on the Committee.
-5. The relevant statistical data pertaining to the SWF should be reported on a timely basis to the owner, or as otherwise required, for inclusion where appropriate in macroeconomic data sets.
-As the Fund is still very young in its development and in the accumulation stage, there is limited statistical data currently available or relevant.
-Quarterly and audited annual accounts are presented to the Committee and annually reported to all the stakeholders of the Fund.
-The submission of the Annual Accounts to Nauru Parliament by the Minister for Finance is on an annual basis.
-The statistical information is included in the IMF Article IV reviews.
-The annual reports are on public domain: https://naurufinance.info/intergenerational-trust-fund/
+The Committee has the overall final decision on funding/distribution as per Paragraph 5.2 of the MOU whice states that: the Fund will begin Distributions when the Committee determines that the Fund has reached a Curren Value that the Committee considers feasible to provide the Government of the Republic of Nauru with a source of revenue to replace revenue reductions of any naturally based resource stream.
+All distribution must follow the framework and procedure i Paragraph 14 of the MOU with all donors represented on th Committee.
+The relevant statistical data pertaining to the SWF should be reported on a timely basis to the owner, or as otherwise required, for inclusion where appropriate in macroeconomic data sets.